 Transportation and media are both deep in State capitalism.
 The government is both policeman and player.
 You can’t avoid this.
 And you absolutely do not want to enter as a disruptor.
 Forget all thoughts of Joseph Schumpeter.
 Work with the State as a problem solver.
 Kuaidi and Didi did this very effectively from before their launch.
-Uber tried to avoid the politics and ended up avoiding >95% of the market.
+Uber tried to avoid the politics.

 3. Have the right partner – which is probably not Alibaba.